spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 'Hey, whats up?
 Hello'
 ```

 The opposite of that is `Array.prototype.join(separator)`.
-This string method joins an array into a string where array elements are joined by the `separator`.
+This array method joins an array into a string where array elements are concatenated by the `separator`.
 If no separator is specified, array elements are joined by a comma.
 If an element is undefined or null, it is converted to an empty string.
-Like `split()`, `join()` does not change the original string.
+Like `split()`, `join()` does not change the original array.

 Try it out in your terminal/command prompt!